-- Fewer bills and payments to keep track of each month.
+1. Fewer bills and payments to keep track of each month.

 Private loan consolidation

-Essentially, if you’re consolidating loans with a private lender, you are also in fact refinancing those loans.
+Bottom line: when you consolidate student loans with a private lender, you are also in fact refinancing those loans.

 Student loan refinancing

-- Lower your monthly payment.
+1. Lower your monthly payments.

-- Choose a variable interest rate loan, which can be a cost-saving option if you plan to pay off your loan relatively quickly.
+4. Choose a variable interest rate loan, which can be a cost-saving option if you plan to pay off your loan relatively quickly.